-Outcome: As this proposal can be considered to have community consent - out of the seven respondents that replied, only two expressed consent = 28.5% whilst the majority [5] proposed a new name, "Stag".
+Outcome: However, as this proposal can be considered to have community consent - out of the seven respondents that replied, only two expressed consent = 28.5% - whilst the majority [5] proposed a new name, 'Stag'.

 Table 2 survey results returned to Council from respondents who objected to the proposed name of "Garrard" have indicated "Stag" as the preferred road name.